ishwi/Chuu/README.md

 Then you should set all those properties in the file [all.properties](https://github.com/ishwi/discordBot/blob/master/src/main/resources/all.properties)
 In MariaDB you should run the [following SQL script](https://github.com/ishwi/discordBot/blob/master/src/main/resources/MariaDBCreateTables.sql) and adjust the [datasource.properties](https://github.com/ishwi/discordBot/blob/master/src/main/resources/datasource.properties) with the corresponding properties.

-Your postgres I would recommend you to use [mbdata](https://pypi.org/project/mbdata/) to set up the musicbrainz database.
+For postgresql I would recommend you to use [mbdata](https://pypi.org/project/mbdata/) to set up the musicbrainz database.
 Then adjust the [mbiz.properties](https://github.com/ishwi/discordBot/blob/master/src/main/resources/mbiz.properties) with the corresponding properties.
 WARNING: Its like a 30GB database, so yeah that.